Shareholders who wish to attend the Annual General Meeting shall

 MTG provides other benefits to the Executives in accordance with local practice.
 Other benefits can include, for example, a company car and company health care.
 Occasionally, housing allowance could be granted for a defined period.

-The Executives shall be entitled to pension commitments based on those that are customary, competitive and in line with market conditions in the country in which they are employed.
+The Executives shall be entitled to pension commitments based on those that are customary in the country in which they are employed.
 Pension commitments will be secured through premiums paid to insurance companies.

 Notice of termination and severance pay

 The maximum notice period in any Executive's contract is twelve months during which time salary payment will continue.
-The Company does not generally allow any additional contractual severance payments to be agreed although there can be occasional cases where this takes place.
+The Company does not generally allow any additional contractual severance payments to be agreed although there can be occasional cases where this takes place and it should be noted that the Chief Executive Officer is entitled to receive a severance payment equivalent to one month's basic salary per year of service in the Group if he complies with certain conditions.

 Deviations from the guidelines